Prithvi0709/Graph_Coloring_Problem-CSP/README.md

 ## Constraint Satisfaction Problem
 Implementation of an algorithm using MRV, LCV and AC-3 Algorithm to solve graph colouring problem.

-This program takes an input from text files provided.
+This program takes an input in the form of the text files provided.
+The same format must be used

-There are four implementations
+There are four concepts that have been implemented for accurate predictions

 1. Basic Backtracking Search
 2. MRV Heuristic
 3. LCV Heuristic
 4. Heuristics with Arc-Consistency

-The output will also show the graph visualization.
+If a solution exists the it will print the color of each node and graph visualization.
-The program terminates once a solution has been found.